Southpoint.com::Travel Destination Guides

 by Carl Burnham

-The Mississippi Gulf Coast holds a special charm and attraction to me.
+The Gulf Coast holds a special charm and attraction to me.
 I spent several summers walking the beach, exploring Ship Island as a young man.
 It has a rich heritage of fun, seafood, and festivities that draws you in.

 The history of the old city of Biloxi began with the arrival in 1699 of Pierre Le Moyne sieur dIberville and party, from Bourbon, France to settle the area.
 During the period of 1720-1723, Biloxi was the first territory capital of the Louisiana Territory.
 By 1817, after Mississippi became a state, Biloxi grew to eventually become the second largest city in the state.
 The seafood industry played a large role in the growth of the city, giving it the designation of the "Seafood Capital of the World."
 The Gulf waters contain over 200 species of fish.
 There is plenty to do on the coast.
 You can go deep sea fishing.
 You can hone your golfing skills, with twenty courses in the area, go to the beach, gamble, or tour some of the many ante-bellum homes and museums as we did.